elastisys/compliantkubernetes/docs/adr/0017-persist-dex.md

 ### Negative Consequences

-* Dex will have a more permissions in the Service Cluster (see [`rbac.yaml`](https://github.com/dexidp/helm-charts/blob/dex-0.6.3/charts/dex/templates/rbac.yaml))
+* Dex will have a more permissions in the management Cluster (see [`rbac.yaml`](https://github.com/dexidp/helm-charts/blob/dex-0.6.3/charts/dex/templates/rbac.yaml))
 * We will need to closely monitor migration steps for Dex